NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 Thus, it is a high tractability, high neglectedness, small to medium impact task to create such a list of mental ressources for the EA community, even if collated and scavenged from other sources.
 If such a ressource already exist, some respondents do not seem to know about it.

 #### 11.10.
 Providing mental health ressources is creepy
 In personal converations, a person in the outer orbit of the EA community has pointed out to me that providing mental health is creepy, and that they feel cringe when thinking about the idea.
 The word "cult" is mentioned.
-I am uncertain about their epistemic level, but it is not implausible that providing mental health may put prospective EAs off.
+It is not implausible that providing mental health may put prospective EAs off.

 [1] [Technical note](https://concepts.effectivealtruism.org/concepts/information-hazards/): Let a be a variable which stands for an individual eas, and consider a mapping of O: A-> |N, such that O(a) falls in {1,...,n}, and consider a function like f(x) = c\*x^(-j)\*(1 + 1/sqrt(2\*pi\*9)\*exp(-x^2 / 2\*9}\*sin(x)/BB(6)), where BB is the busy beaver function.
 It may be that the counterfactual impact of eas follows such a distribution; j and c would be arbitrary constants, with j preferably greater than 3, because otherwise the variance is not well defined, and consider the relationship which the integral from 1 to k of f(x)dx and the integral from k+1 to n of f(x) dx have.
 It wouldn't  be unsurprising if O(a) were not inversely correlated with conscientiousnes and initiative, and correlated, perhaps causally, with more mental health problems, as these variables often are.
 Now consider the first k such that the integral from 1 to k of f(x)dx > the integral from k+1 to n of f(x) dx.
 The question is now whether for high O(a), offering mental health is worth it, given that O(a) is a priori unknown, and that computing the exact value of f(O(a)) is arduous / subject to Goodhart's law or to moral hazards.